SO(4,1) Yang-Mills theory of quantum gravity: Potential Disagreements

 Going through each of the four types of tests:

-{\em Newtonian gravity.} Both theories subsume Newtonian gravity at very weak field strengths and slow velocities, and this is easily demonstrated from the field equations.
+{\em Newtonian gravity.} Both theories subsume Newtonian gravity at very weak field strengths and slow velocities, easily demonstrated from the field equations.
+There is no disagreement here which is not true of all alternatives to GR.
+Conformal gravity is an example of a theory that diverges from Newtonian gravity \cite{Mannheim:2006}.

 {\em Weak Fields.} As shown in section \ref{sec:traj}, both theories agree with classic effects up to linear order in the Schwarzschild radius over the distance.
-Measurements of redshift, light bending, perihelion precession, and time dilation have not been made to quadratic accuracy in Schwarzschild coordinates (as opposed to isotropic coordinates where the coordinate change introduces an artificial ``measurable'' quadratic term); therefore, none of these experiments contradict the YM theory.
+Measurements of redshift, light bending, perihelion precession, and time dilation have not been made to quadratic accuracy in Schwarzschild coordinates (as opposed to isotropic coordinates where the coordinate change introduces artifact quadratic term); therefore, none of these experiments contradict either theory.

-{\em Strong Fields.} As \cite{Kramer:2006} mentions, measurements of binary pulsar precession, while some of the most precise measurements of relativistic gravity ever made, are not sufficiently accurate to confirm beyond the 1PN equations of motion.
-Orbital damping caused by radiation reaction is a higher order effect but also not confirmed beyond the quadrupole approximation, and neither GR nor the YM theory predict a dipole moment.
+{\em Strong Fields.} As \cite{Kramer:2006} mentions, measurements of binary pulsar precession, while some of the most precise measurements of relativistic gravity ever made, are not sufficiently accurate to confirm beyond the 1PN equations of motion to the order given in Sec. \ref{sec:1pn}.
+Orbital damping caused by radiation reaction is not confirmed beyond the quadrupole approximation, and neither GR nor the YM theory predict a dipole moment.
 Therefore, as shown in section \ref{sec:1pn}, none of these measurements contradicts either theory nor any other measurements of multibody systems.
 The YM theory's geodesic equation \ref{eqn:geo} is also the same as in relativity; therefore, since SEP is satisfied (Sec. \ref{sec:sep}) and compact self-gravitating bodies behave as if they are test bodies, it agrees with the 1PN equations of motion of general relativity.
 Gravitational wave measurements promise to provide higher order estimates which may show a violation of one of the theories, but these, as yet, are not available.
+Few alternatives to GR satisfy SEP and some have been ruled out by N-body observations that have constrained the PPN parameters.